 Vegan Options

-To make cranberry desserts vegan, replace eggs with flaxseed meal or applesauce as binding agents.
-For cream cheese and sour cream, use plant-based substitutes made from cashews or tofu, and opt for a vegan butter alternative when needed.
+To make desserts vegan, use flaxseed meal or applesauce instead of eggs.
+Swap cream cheese and sour cream with plant-based versions made from cashews or soy, and use vegan butter instead of the regular kind.

 Low-Sugar Alternatives